Find the best MRP Systems

 MRP is a subset of enterprise resource planning (ERP).
 It covers the period of time from when a product is conceived, the raw materials are identified and procured, resources are identified, to when production steps are planned.
 At that point, manufacturing execution systems (MES) take over.

-Basic functions include inventory control and procurement, production forecasting, job costing, procurement scheduling, and process scheduling applications.
-Job costing is usually the core function.
+Materials costing is usually the core function.
 It determines what is made versus what is bought.
-Job costing works with the inventory system to check quantities on hand and lead times for parts that must be ordered as well as production logs to determine lead times for any sub-assemblies that must be fabricated.
+Materials costing works with the inventory system to check quantities on hand and lead times for parts that must be ordered as well as production logs to determine lead times for any sub-assemblies that must be fabricated.

 What Type of Buyer Are You?

 The first step in evaluating programs, is determining what type of buyer you are.
-Over 90% of buyers fall into one of these three groups:
+Over 90 percent of buyers fall into one of these three groups:

-- Departmental buyer.
-Specialists in one function, such as job costing, may value the feature depth of best-of-breed solutions designed for their function.
+Departmental buyer.
+Specialists in one function, such as materials costing, may value the feature depth of best-of-breed solutions designed for their function.
 These buyers may need specific functionality, like the ability to interface with a specific departmental procurement system.

 The Vendor Landscape

 The scale of solutions varies greatly; different buyer types need to “right size” and compare the vendors that can meet their needs.